GuillermoHazebrouck/gnav-web/gnav-server/server/files/README.md

 - The PWA manifest
 - The AdaWebPack glue code

+> [!IMPORTANT]
-> [!IMPORTANT] You need to place the compiled web client WebAssembly module 'main.wasm' in this folder.
-Normally, the Ada compiler is instructed to do that automatically in the gpr file.
+> The compiled web client WebAssembly module 'main.wasm' needs to be in this folder.
+Normally, the Ada compiler is instructed to do that automatically via the gpr file.

 Note that the 'index.html' file contains the JavaScript code to load and excecute the G-NAV wasm module.